 ― J.R.R.
 Tolkien, The Lord of the Rings

 There are a number of books that describe walks on Lesvos.
 We have personal experience of the books by Mike Maunder and Sigrid van der Zee.
-These now have GPS data for the “boys with toys” and nice maps for everyone else.
+These now have GPS data for the “boys with toys” or mobile phones and nice maps for everyone else.
+Sadly, Lesvos Walks has now closed.
+It is worth trying to find a copy if walking is your passion.
+Please, send us an email if you have any questions or need any help.

 There are other books as a quick search on the internet will show, so please don’t use lack of information as an excuse.

-Might we suggest some paces you might like to try?
+Might we suggest some places you might like to try?

 - The valley of the Mills (Ligonas) Petra